 Woody, a True Success Story

 Woody was rescued by Norcal Golden Retriever Rescue in the spring of 1998.
-He was one and a half years old at the time, and had sustained a front leg injury by falling out of the former owner's pick-up truck.
+He was 1 1/2 years old at the time, and had sustained a front leg injury by falling out of the former owner’s pick-up truck.
 The injury necessitated amputation of the right front leg.
 Woody was, and is, a happy boy and he recovered quickly.
-When Pat, the volunteer who fostered Woody, initially evaluated him he appeared to be happy, playful, loving to people and fine with other dogs.
-After the "honeymoon" was over, however, some behavioral issues began to surface.
-Woody who had been a single dog was now the sixth and newest member of Pat's canine pack.
+When Woody’s foster mom Pat initially evaluated him he appeared to be happy, playful, loving to people and fine with other dogs.
+After the “honeymoon” was over, however, some behavioral issues began to surface.
+Woody – who had been a single dog – was now the sixth and newest member of Pat’s canine pack.

 Food bowl and toy aggression soon became apparent.
 Socially Woody began looking worried and nervous whenever an intact male was around.
 Soon he began growling at these intact dogs and not long after began viciously attacking them.
 The problem progressed to Woody attacking any dog, male or female, whom he did not know.
 Obviously a dog like this cannot be adopted from a rescue group, so Pat adopted Woody.